Robo-advisors are online wealth management firms that take your money and help you put it into low-cost Exchange-Traded Funds (ETFs).

 One-Stop Solution: They combine your investing, insurance, mortgage, and borrowing under one general financial plan, giving you a clearer picture of your finances.

-Fees: Planswell have a pricing structure that is similar to Wealthsimple’s:
+Planswell Fees: Planswell has a pricing structure that is similar to Wealthsimple’s:

 $0 – $99,999: 0.5% fee